pascallanger/DIY-Multiprotocol-TX-Module/README.md

 ###Board
 The main program is running on an ATMEGA328p running @16MHz and 3.3V.
 An [Arduino pro mini 16Mhz/5V](http://www.banggood.com/Wholesale-New-Ver-Pro-Mini-ATMEGA328-328p-5V-16MHz-Arduino-Compatible-Nano-Size-p-68534.html) powered at 3.3V (yes it works) can be used to build your own Multimodule.
+An Arduino Mini based on Atmega328p can also be used.

 Using stripboard: